SalesLoft/api-guide/ruby-person-poller/GUIDE.md

 * An `updated_at` `ASC` sort
 * A `cursor` consisting of the updated_at timestamp of the last received item

 By making a request with the params `?sort=updated_at&sort_direction=ASC&updated_at[gt]=2017-10-29T18:48:16.942022Z&per_page=100`, up to 100 items that have been updated since the provided time will be returned.
-These items are then processed, and the cursor is updated to the first items updated_at value.
+These items are then processed, and the cursor is updated to the last item's updated_at value.
 The cursor format should be iso8601 with microseconds for the highest available accuracy.

 ## Let's Look at a Ruby Poller